Aadi1659/ParkRight/README.md

 ParkRight is a software which accurately classifies the wrongly parked and correctly parked cars and also empty parked spaces.

 # Overview
 This project was built using Tensorflow using transfer learning.
-The main model used was EfficientNetB0 and was trained on approximately 19,000 images with around 6,500 images each of correct parking, wrong parking and empty parking.
+The main model used was EfficientNetB0 and was trained on 300 images with 100 images each of correct parking, wrong parking and empty parking.

 # The Project in Action
 Here is the video in which the project is being demonstrated: <br>